Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors: Method

 { \bf Hypothesis: contextualized word embedding as a sparse linear superposition of transformer factors.} It is shown that word embedding vectors can be factorized into a sparse linear combination of word factors \cite{arora2018linear, zhang2019word}, which correspond to elementary semantic meanings.
 An example is:

 We view the latent representation of words in a transformer as contextualized word embedding.
-Similarly, our hypothesis is that a contextualized word embedding vector can also be factorized as a sparse linear superposition of a set of elementary elements, which we call \textit{transformer factors}.
+Similarly, we hypothesize that a contextualized word embedding vector can also be factorized as a sparse linear superposition of a set of elementary elements, which we call \textit{transformer factors}.
+The exact definition will be presented later in this section.

 Due to the skip connections in each of the transformer blocks, we hypothesize that the representation in any layer would be a superposition of the hierarchical representations in all of the lower layers.
 As a result, the output of a particular transformer block would be the sum of all of the modifications along the way.
 Indeed, we verify this intuition with the experiments.
 Based on the above observation, we propose to learn a single dictionary for the contextualized word vectors from different layers' output.